jitensinha98/Retail_Banking_Webapp/README.md

 # Retail Banking Webapp

-This project is made in accordance to the instructions given by TCS for our training Project.
+This project is made in accordance to the instructions given by TCS for our training Project of developing a functional Web application.

 ## Description